Aapzu/dotenv-typed/examples/camel-case-example/README.md

-# tsdotenv general-example
+# tsdotenv camel-case-example

-In general example both `.env` file and the `process.env` variables are used.
+In camelCase example the keys are automatically converted into camel case.
+Both `.env` file and the `process.env` variables are used.

 ## Running